Winter running tips for dogs (and their humans)

 Remember that it’s unnatural and uncomfortable for most dogs to wear a coat.
 A coat makes some dogs feel very submissive since the material is placed over them.

-This was definitely the case with my Lab mix Ace.
+This was definitely the case with my Lab mix Ace (RIP).
 I knew he would much rather be cold than wear his coat.
 When I put his vest on him, his whole body posture changed.
 He cowered and held himself lower to the ground.
-2018 update: Ace has passed away.

 If you buy a coat for your dog, don’t make fun of him when he wears it.
 Instead, give him treats and praise and head out for a walk or something fun!
 Tell him what a good boy he is in his stylish jacket!
 All the other dogs will be jealous!

 In the book Inside of a Dog, Alexandra Horowitz wrote how dogs generally don’t need to wear coats (they have their own!).